-Train the Brave: 10 Ways to Build Your Courage Muscles for Life
+How to Be Brave: 10 Ways to Build Your Courage Muscles for Life

-We fail far more from timidity than we ever do from over-daring.
-So if there’s an area of your life right now—your business, your body, your relationship status—in which you aren’t inspired about, set yourself a bold goal that really lights you up (even if it scares you a little, too).
-Like going on 10 dates in the next 10 weeks, or doubling your revenue in the next two years, or running a marathon.
-Most people underestimate themselves and never get to know what they’re capable of.
-Don’t be one of them.
+“We fail far more often by timidity than by over-daring,” said David Grayson.
+So if there’s an area of your life right now—your business, your body, your relationship status—in which you aren’t inspired, set yourself a bold goal that really lights you up (even if it scares you a little, too).
+Perhaps something like going on 10 dates in the next 10 weeks, doubling your revenue in the next two years or running a marathon.
+When people underestimate themselves, they may never get to know what they’re capable of.
+Don’t do the same.
 You’ve got to think bigger before you can act bigger.

 4. Say sorry.

-It’s a general rule of life that you get what you tolerate.
+It’s a general rule of life that “you get what you tolerate.”
 If you tolerate someone overstepping your boundaries, making snide remarks or overlooking you for opportunities, you can generally expect more of the same.
-By not making a very clear stand for what you will, and will not, tolerate, you become complicit in your own misery.
+By not making a very clear stand for what you will and will not tolerate, you become complicit in your own misery.
 So stand up for yourself, teach people how you expect to be treated and refuse to cower to those who seek to intimidate you.

 Gandhi said it perfectly: “The weak can never forgive.
 Forgiveness is the attribute of the strong.”
-Of course, forgiving isn’t about forgetting the past, but letting go using it against people.
-And yourself.
+Of course, forgiving isn’t about forgetting the past, but letting go of using it against people—and yourself.
 To help you let go of a grudge, write a letter to whoever it is you’ve been angry toward and declare the time has come for you to let it go and move on.
 You don’t have to send it.
 You just have to write it.
 Holding onto anger leaves you walking through life with a ball and chain around your leg.
-Letting it go enables you to move forward lighter and liberated.
+Letting it go enables you to move forward feeling lighter and liberated.

-Only by deciding not to let fear sit in the driver’s seat and daring to do the very things that scare you, can you ever realize how capable and courageous you truly are.
+Only by deciding not to let fear sit in the driver’s seat and daring to do the very things that scare you can you ever realize how capable and courageous you truly are.
 So start today by doing one thing that takes you out of your comfort zone.
 Repeat it again tomorrow.
 Each time you act in the presence of fear, you dilute its power and amplify your own.